-Using the text function, it works as TEXT([cell name],[format]) and can readily replaced the cell name themselves while cell name is also one of its arguments.
-Similar to cell name, it must have AND operator (&) before and after it except if it's the very first or the very last part of the string in which it only needs & after it or before it respectively.
+Using the text function, it works as TEXT([cell name],[format]) and can readily replace the cell name themselves, which you can then put inside the TEXT function.
+Similar to cell name, it must have AND operator (&) before and after it to separate it from strings and other functions.

 You will get results similar to what is shown in the screenshot below:

-There are too many possible combinations of hashes, zeroes and symbols that you can use to format the numbers using the TEXT function and it would be difficult to memorize them (but you will memorize them if you're working on spreadsheet problem generator and TEXT function often).
+There are too many possible combinations of hashes, zeroes, and symbols that you can use to format the numbers using the TEXT function, and it would be difficult to memorize them.
 The easiest way to do it is to:

 - Format the cell containing the given data (the same cell that the TEXT function calls) in the way you want: adjust the number of decimal places, edit the thousand separators, whatever suits you.

-- Look for the Format code at the lower part of the Format cell window and copy it.
+- Look for the Format code.
+In Calc, you can find it at the lower part of the Format cell window.

 III.
 Notes on formatting thousands separator and decimal mark